Ute M. Meyer

 Martin gained professional work experience as project manager and lead in several big infrastructure, construction and financing projects, f.e. for the Berlin Airports and DB Netz AG.
-He holds a bachelors of science in industrial engineering and currently finalises his bachelor of arts in architecture at the University of Applied Sciences in Biberach.
+He holds a bachelors of science in industrial engineering from HTW Berlin and bachelor of arts in architecture from Hochschule Biberach.
 Martin is part of the Officina Collective – a coworking-, art- and research collaboration in Berlin-Britz.
 Aside urbanes.land he conducts research for Habitat Unit of TU Berlin.

 Hannah is a research assistant whilst working on her master studio project at the University of Applied Sciences in Biberach, from where she recently graduated with a bachelor of arts.
 During her time as a bachelor student she has studied at California State Polytechnic University in San Luis Obispo for one year.
 Before her year abroad, she did an internship at the urban design and consultancy practice bueroschneidermeyer in Stuttgart.

 Related projects: Urban Land Conference, Atlas Urbanes Land

 Related projects: Transforming Peripheries, Stadt und Land gemeinsam denken